rahulrai-in/thecloudblog/tcb/content/post/Draft-09-Sep-20/index.md

 {YT Link}

 Although the approach to use an extneral serverless service works well with EKS, or GKE, it doesn't work with AKS.
 The admission controllerers are part of the Kubernetes API server, which is managed by Azure.
-Azure does not allow the API server to access to external HTTP endpoints.
-Does this mean that we will miss out on the serverless fun with AKS? the answer is No. We can host Azure Functions inside AKS, which grants us the benefits of using serverless admission webhooks with the added advantage that we don't have to worry much about the security of the Function.
+Firewall policies in Azure do not allow the API server to access to external HTTP endpoints.
+However, it does allow the API server to communicate with services in the cluster.
+As you saw in the video, that we could not use the token based security features of Azure functions.
+By routing traffic to an Admission control serverless function through a service running within the cluster, you can not only implement whatever security measure that you like, you can also implement custom policies within your service itself.
+Even if you are using

+## Reverse Proxy

 ## Azure Functions in AKS with KEDA